This story is about a poor man who needed access to forgiveness, and how he found it.

 “Look!” said Joanne, gripping his arm in love, stepping close.
 “Port Shee, in dawn light!”

-There it was, as they curved around the bay, the little town of Port Shee, every house brightening with colours, like a little rainbow.
-As he watched, the colours blended into white light and the train window seemed bathed in not one, but a thousand, growing suns till he was washed clean.
-Robbie felt warm arms, like tracing winds, curve around them and he, Joanne and Eilidh were lifted, out and up and far beyond the train, beyond Port Shee, beyond earthly light itself, up, up, towards the Purest Light of all.
+There it was, as they curved around the bay, the little town of Port Shee, with every house brightening with colours, like a little rainbow.
+As he watched, the colours blended into white light and the train window seemed to be bathed, not in one but a thousand, growing suns, till he was washed clean.
+Robbie felt tracing winds reach in through the windows, like warm arms curving around them, and he, Joanne and Eilidh were lifted up and out and far beyond the train, beyond Port Shee, beyond earthly light itself, up, up, towards the Purest Light of all.

-Jeremy Watkins, twenty-six years old, a determined winter walker from Leeds, chanced to take the unfamiliar path along the disused railway line near Borvebeg.
-Had that not happened, it might have taken months to find the body of Robbie Macdonald in the ruins of the old station.
-He lay on a broken bench, amidst rubble.
+Jeremy Watkins, a determined, twenty-six-year-old, winter walker from Leeds, chanced to take the unfamiliar path along the disused railway line near Borvebeg.
+Had that not been the case, it might have taken weeks to find the body of Robbie Macdonald in the ruins of the old, disused station on the long-abandoned side-line.
+Robbie lay on a broken bench, amidst the rubble.
 In his pocket was a bottle of Glenmorangie, drunk almost to the dregs.
-He had frozen to death.
+The man had frozen to death.
 It would be recorded, briefly but decently, in the local press, that a poor soul had passed away in very sad circumstances.
-The inquest findings would be a foregone conclusion.
+The inquest findings would surely be a foregone conclusion, so as to cause as little distress and exposure as possible to any remaining family.

-“Yes, Detective Sergeant,” the constable chipped in, lowering his notebook.
+“Aye, DS,” the constable chipped in, lowering his notebook.
 “He probably just picked it up off the ground.
-Drunk.”
+Drunk, most like.”

-The hiker voiced his thoughts.
+The hiker then voiced his thoughts.
 “But the ticket’s dry.
 It would be soaking wet.
-And how would he’ve found it under this snow?
+And how would he have found it under this snow?
 How could it even be here, after all these years?”

 The policemen looked at each other.
-The constable smiled at the detective’s rolled eyes.
+The constable smiled back at the detective’s rolling eyes.
 They were used to amateurs.
 Everybody thought they could be Taggart.
 Or Rebus.

 The CID man glanced at the ticket, then handed it to the uniform.
-“Note it, but ignore it.”
-He turned his face to Jeremy Watkins, and held his gaze, talking sideways to the other policeman.
+“Note it, then ignore it.”
+He turned his face to Jeremy Watkins, and held his gaze, talking sideways but firmly to the other policeman.
 “No complications.
 No suspicious circumstances.
 See you back there.”

-“Don’t hang around too long in this cold,” said the retreating detective over his shoulder.
-“Not unless you want to end up like him.”
-He nodded towards the shrouded corpse.
+“Don’t hang around too long in this freezing cold,” cried the retreating detective over his shoulder to him, nodding towards the shrouded corpse, “unless you want to end up like him.”

 “Right you are.
-Finishing up now,” the unform called back, but the CID man did not look round.
+Finishing up,” the uniform called back.
+The CID man did not look round.

-The ticket to Port Shee was hardly mentioned again.
-It was not relevant to the case.
+The little ticket to Port Shee would not be mentioned again.
+It wasn’t relevant to the case.

-Still, there was that second detail, the other thing Watkins did not understand and could never forget, which was the look he had seen on the derelict’s face.
-Sure, the old man was pallid, ungainly in that rigour which can shock anyone who has never seen a human being dead.
-Yet, for all the fact that the life had departed from him, Robbie Macdonald’s face wore an expression of joyful peace, as if some great power had healed his heart.
+But, still, there was that second, nagging detail about the body, the other thing that Watkins did not understand and could never forget – the look he had seen on the derelict’s face.
+Sure, the old man was pallid, ungainly in that rigour which will shock anyone who has never seen a human being dead, alien and strange.
+Yet, for all the fact that the life had departed, Robbie Macdonald’s face wore an expression of joyful peace, as if some power had healed his heart.

-The life had drained, but left behind it an enduring expression, of smiling playfulness.
+The life had drained.
+Yet, it had left behind it an enduring expression, of smiling playfulness.

 © Bruce Gardner, 2019.